RaphHaddad/blog/content/post/demystifying-software-versioning.md

 ## Versioning

-<sub>Feel free to skip this section if a general explanation of versioning is
-not required.<sub>

 When an artifact or asset is versioned, such as: code, a document, or even a material object; the state of it, at that particular time is persisted.
 These two attributes: the state of the artifact and the time of which it is captured